Revised war claims payment plan now law

 An adjudication commission will review claims, and will be under the administration of the Guam Museum.

-While the governor's administration works to implement the plan, Tenorio did draw criticism over the funding source the Legislature identified with their revisions - the General Fund balance collected in excess of fiscal 2021 projected revenues.
+While the administration works to implement the plan, Tenorio was critical of the funding source the Legislature identified with its revisions – the general fund balance collected in excess of fiscal year 2021 projected revenues.

 "The Legislature's amendment again identifies 'excess' revenues as a source of funding, which, as I have pointed out in the past, is irresponsible fiscal policy and demonstrates a lack of understanding of how government finances work.
 This is not a time to complicate matters further at the expense of our people; it is a time to come together and work together to remedy a wrong our people have suffered for generations," Tenorio stated.

-Bill 230 passed with 12 votes and two excused absences.
+Bill 230 passed with 12 "yes" votes and two excused absences.
 Sen. Joanne Brown was the lone senator to vote against the bill.
-She had consistently expressed concern over local funds being used to pay claims.
+She has consistently expressed concern over local funds being used to pay claims.

-"I don’t see where the justice is where those who have been victimized as a result of (World War II) are ending up paying for their own compensation," she had said.
+"I don't see where the justice is, where those who have been victimized as a result of (World War II) are ending up paying for their own compensation," Brown has said.